1963 South Vietnamese coup d'état: Diệm's escape

 Minh instead arrived to find that the brothers were missing.
 In anticipation of a coup, they had ordered the construction of three separate tunnels leading from Gia Long to remote areas outside the palace.
-Around 20:00 the night before, Diệm and Nhu hurriedly packed American banknotes into a briefcase.
+At around 20:00 on the previous night, Diệm and Nhu hurriedly packed American banknotes into a briefcase.
 They escaped through one of the tunnels with two loyalists: Cao Xuân Vy, head of Nhu's Republican Youth, and RVNAF Lieutenant Đỗ Thơ, Diệm's aide-de-camp, who happened to be a nephew of Đỗ Mậu.

 Diệm and Nhu emerged in a wooded area in a park near the Cercle Sportif (10.776°N 106.693°E), the city's upper-class sporting club, where they were picked up by a waiting vehicle.
 Historian Ellen Hammer disputes the tunnel escape, asserting that the Ngô brothers simply walked out of the building, which was not yet under siege.
 Hammer asserts that they walked past the tennis courts and left the palace grounds through a small gate at Le Thanh Ton Street and entered the car.
 The loyalists traveled through narrow back streets in order to evade rebel checkpoints and changed vehicles to a black Citroën sedan.
 After leaving the palace, Nhu was reported to have suggested to Diệm that the brothers split up, arguing this would enhance their chances of survival.
 Nhu proposed that one of them travel to the Mekong Delta to join Cao's IV Corps, while the other would travel to the II Corps of General Khánh in the Central Highlands.
 Nhu felt that the rebel generals would not dare to kill one of them while the other was free, in case the surviving brother was to regain power.
 According to one account, Diệm reportedly turned down Nhu, reasoning that "You cannot leave alone.
 They hate you too much; they will kill you.
 Stay with me and I will protect you."
 Another story holds that Diệm reportedly said "We have always been together during these last years.
 How could we separate during these last years?
 How could we separate in this critical hour?"
-Nhu agreed to stay together until the end.
+Nhu agreed that they should stay together until the end.